-Catherine’s Health Center will be offering COVID-19 vaccinations to all adults 18+ by appointment beginning 04/05/2021.
+Catherine’s Health Center offers the Moderna COVID-19 vaccine by appointment.
 This includes both established patients and non-patients of Catherine’s Health Center.
-Complete the registration form and a member of our staff will contact you to schedule your appointment (this form does not schedule an appointment).
+Complete the registration form at the link below or call us to schedule an appointment.

 Who Can be Vaccinated

 At this time, anyone over the age of 6 months can be vaccinated against COVID-19.
 You do not need to be a patient of Catherine’s Health Center to receive a vaccine.

 We encourage everyone to receive a vaccine.
 COVID-19 vaccines are generally considered safe.
 Speak to your provider for more information.

 You cannot get COVID-19 from a COVID-19 vaccine.

 Check out the Center for Disease Control (CDC)’s information about the immune system for more on how the vaccine works.

 Looking for More Information?

 Updates occur frequently.
 We strongly encourage you to visit these sites for more information.

 Do I have to pay for the vaccine?